lebestnoob/Windify/README.md

 ### Why is it here?

 #### Originally, this website was hosted on https://drv.tw.
 This static website host generates a random URL you can't change.
 My plan is to host it on Netlify and get a more readle URL like this one: https://SITE.netlify.app.
 This will also prevent the websiete from going offline if something happenes to my Google Dirve

+You can access this website at https://windify.netlify.app/ or https://lebestnoob.github.io/Windify